nextcloud/appstore/README.md

 This will automatically set up an admin user with name **admin** and password **admin**.

-The server can be started by activating the virtual environment first:
+The server can be started after activating the virtual environment first:

     source venv/bin/activate
     python manage.py runserver